 - Ask about the company's after-sales service record.
 Do they have factory-trained service personnel?
 What is their policy for spare parts?
 Do they offer service plans?
 Can they train your personnel?

-- Verify that your specifications are complete and correct.
-Inflating your speed requirements may result in additional costs for capabilities you do not require.
+- Verify that your specifications are complete and acccurate.
+Inflating your capability or speed requirements may result in additional costs for capacity you do not require.

 - Have samples available for evaluation by the machinery supplier.